wp-plugins/terms-to-links/readme.txt

 5. Select the taxonomies to link.

 == Changelog ==
+= 0.6 =
+* Use set_transient to cache the terms, increase performance.
 = 0.5 =
 * Auto-select tags and categories as the default links, so the site doesn't break.